Steven Hotze: Activism

 Hotze has been involved in right-wing activism since at least 1982.
 His far-right views have sometimes caused friction with fellow Republicans.
 He has claimed that malpractice lawsuits are "un-Biblical"; supported Houston mayoral candidate Louie Welch who promoted fighting HIV/AIDS by "shoot[ing] the queers"; and advocated for greater influence of Christianity upon government.
 A power broker in Texas Republican circles, he is influential among the Texas religious right, and was described by The Texas Tribune in 2020 as "one of most prolific culture warriors on the right in Texas."
 He has donated to Republican politicians and candidates, including US$12,600 to U.S. Senator John Cornyn, and is a major ally of Lieutenant Governor Dan Patrick.
-Hotze hosted a conservative talk radio show on the radio station KSEV beginning in the early 2000s, when the station was co-managed by Patrick; Hotze remained on the air until 2011.
+Hotze aired a program on Patrick's radio station KSEV up until 2011.

 In 2013, Hotze brought lawsuits against the Affordable Care Act, asserting that the health-care reform law was unconstitutional; he released two anti-ACA pop-techno music tracks entitled "God Fearing Texans Stop Obamacare" and "Texans Stand Against Obamacare" containing lyrics such as "We will defeat Obama and the socialists" and "Texas should be free again, it should be an independent nation."

-Hotze's influence within Republican state and local politics in Texas, wielded in the form of endorsements, fundraising, and donations, may have peaked in the 2002–2013 period, when his ally Jared Woodfill was chairman of the Harris County Republican Party at a time when Republicans dominated the county.
-In 2016, Hotze was a leading supporter of Woodfill's unsuccessful far-right campaign for chairman of the Texas Republican Party.
+In 2016, Hotze was a leading supporter of Jared Woodfill's unsuccessful far-right campaign for chairman of the Texas Republican Party.

 Hotze has promoted conspiracy theories such as QAnon and has asserted that the COVID-19 pandemic was a "global ritual" to "inject experimental nano bots and chemi-kills into our bodies to alter our DNA using Artificial Intelligence (AI) technology to turn us into zombie-like, controlled masses and weapons of war."